About files with the extension .mpif

 You can enable automatic launch of the context filter when loading Revit by checking the corresponding checkbox.

-Important!
 The filter only starts if the current Revit window is active!

 The main dialog of the context filter is divided into three zones.